 We depend on third party service providers, suppliers and licensors to supply some of the services, hardware, software and operational support necessary to provide some of our services.
 We obtain these materials from a limited number of vendors, some of which do not have a long operating history or which may not be able to continue to supply the equipment and services we desire.
 Some of our hardware, software and operational support vendors, and service providers represent our sole source of supply or have, either through contract or as a result of intellectual property rights, a position of some exclusivity.
 If demand exceeds these vendors' capacity or if these vendors experience operating or financial difficulties, or are otherwise unable to provide the equipment or services we need in a timely manner, at our specifications and at reasonable prices, our ability to provide some services might be materially adversely affected, or the need to procure or develop alternative sources of the affected materials or services might delay our ability to serve our customers.
 These events could materially and adversely affect our ability to retain and attract customers, and have a material negative impact on our operations, business, financial results and financial condition.
 A limited number of vendors of key technologies can lead to less product innovation and higher costs.
-Our cable systems have historically been restricted to using one of two proprietary conditional access security systems, which we believe has limited the number of worldbox.
+Our cable systems have historically been restricted to using one of two proprietary conditional access security systems, which we believe has limited the number of manufacturers producing set-top boxes for such systems.
+As an alternative, Charter has developed a conditional access security system which may be downloaded into set-top boxes with features we specify that could be provided by a variety of manufacturers.
+We refer to our specified set-top box as our Worldbox.
 In order to realize the benefits of our Worldbox technology, we must now implement the conditional access security system across our video network.
-We cannot provide assurances that this implementation will ultimately be successful or completed in the expected timeframe or at the expected budget.
+We cannot provide assurances that th